-As of December 31, 2020, we had federal net operating loss carryforwards, or NOLs, of approximately \$28.5 million and state NOLs of approximately \$27.6 million which may be available to offset future taxable income.
-Our federal NOLs include \$8.8 million available to reduce future taxable income through 2028 and approximately \$19.7 million of NOLs that do not expire and are available to reduce future taxable income indefinitely.
+As of December 31, 2021, we had federal net operating loss carryforwards, or NOLs, of approximately \$51.6 million and state NOLs of approximately \$48.4 million which may be available to offset future taxable income.
+Our federal NOLs include \$8.8 million available to reduce future taxable income through 2028 and approximately \$42.8 million of NOLs that do not expire and are available to reduce future taxable income indefinitely.
 The state NOLs are available to offset future taxable income through 2032.
-As of December 31, 2020, we also had federal and state research and development tax credit carryforwards of \$1.2 million and \$0.7 million, respectively, which are available to offset federal and state tax liabilities through 2036 and 2028, respectively.
+As of December 31, 2021, we also had federal and state research and development tax credit carryforwards of \$2.0 million and \$1.1 million, respectively, which are available to offset federal and state tax liabilities through 2036 and 2028, respectively.

 Realization of future tax benefits is dependent on many factors, including our ability to generate taxable income within the NOL period.
 Our management has evaluated the positive and negative evidence bearing upon the realizability of our deferred tax assets, which are comprised principally of net operating loss carryforwards and certain tax credits.
 Management has considered our history of cumulative net losses incurred since inception, as well as our lack of product revenue since inception, and has determined that it is more likely than not that we will not realize the benefits of its deferred tax assets.
-As a result, a full valuation allowance has been established at June 30, 2021 and December 31, 2020.
+As a result, a full valuation allowance has been established at March 31, 2022 and December 31, 2021.

 NOL and tax credit carryforwards may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest of significant shareholders over a three-year period in excess of 50%, as provided under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, as well as under similar state provisions.
 These ownership changes may limit the amount of NOLs that can be utilized annually to offset future taxable income.
 In general, an ownership change, as defined under Section 382 of the Code, or Section 382, results from transactions increasing the ownership of certain shareholders or public groups in the stock of a corporation by more than 50% over a three-year period.
 We have completed several financings and not yet determined if such a limitation would be placed against our NOL.
 We will make such a determination prior to the utilization of any NOL.
+Since our inception, we have generated cumulative federal and state net operating loss and research and development credit carryforwards for which we have not recorded any net tax benefit due to uncertainty around utilizing these tax attributes within their respective carryforward periods.